rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/3-2-malformed-documents.md

 ```

 Since each start-tag is by definition understood to define the CE of a scope,
-and since `<r>` is the very first start-tag of the current tag sequence, a
+and since `<r>` is the very first start-tag of the current sequence, a parser
-parser will assume the start-tag to define the docment's root node.
-Because
+will assume the start-tag to define the docment's root node.
+Because of that,
-of that, a parser will create a node object and push it onto the stack.
+a parser will create a node object and push it onto the stack, while saving
+that node object as the starting point (i.e. the root).

 Note that a strict implementation may reject an input document as being
 **malformed**, if an end-tag is encountered before the very first start-tag.